-This key feature of Manatee software allows to identify reliably the main magnetic force harmonics (frequencies and wavenumbers) depending on slot/pole/phase combinations, electrical machine topology (e.g. induction or synchronous machine, inner or outer rotor), and load state using analytic models (instantaneous calculations).
+This key feature of Manatee software gives the frequency signature of main magnetic force harmonics (excitation frequencies and wavenumbers) depending on slot/pole/phase combinations, electrical machine topology (e.g. induction or synchronous machine, inner or outer rotor), and load state.
+Quick Campbell diagram of magnetic forces is based on analytic models and therefore gives instantaneous results, making it easy to do what-if scenario.

-Results are presented as a Campbell diagram of Maxwell harmonics function of speed and frequency.
+Results are presented as a Campbell diagram of magnetic lumped force harmonics function of speed and frequency.
 The physical origin of a given force harmonic in terms of permeance, magnetomotive force, flux waves combinations as well as in terms of excitation sources (rotor/stator excitation fields, slotting harmonics, armature winding or magnet space harmonics).

 Quick Campbell diagram can be used by electrical engineers in the early design phase for a quick qualitative comparison of Maxwell excitations among different topologies.
 Once a noise issue has been identified, electromagnetic design engineers can also use this feature to discriminate the harmonic origin of the electromagnetic excitation (e.g. combination of 11p and 13p rotor mmf harmonics with first order slotting harmonic) in order to implement electromagnetic design optimization.